How to Find Driving Test Cancellations on GOV.UK (2026)

 Each change uses the swap, do not chase tiny improvements.
 Wait until a slot opens that is at least 2 to 3 weeks earlier than your current booking before swapping.

 Third party cancellation finder apps and websites charge £20 to £100 in addition to the £62 DVSA fee.
-The most prominent UK examples (Driving Test Cancellations dot uk, Find a Cancellation, Test Hunter, Test Slot, and dozens of clones) all work the same way.
-They poll the GOV.UK booking endpoint at a higher frequency than a human can, notify you when a slot opens, and either book it automatically or send you a push notification to book it yourself.
+They poll the GOV.UK booking system at a higher frequency than a human can, notify you when a slot opens, and either book it automatically or send you a push notification to book it yourself.
+Since 12 May 2026, though, using unofficial services to search the booking system is not allowed, and auto-booking on your behalf is separately banned, so these tools now operate outside the rules.
+The compliant approach is to check the official gov.uk service yourself.

 They have no special access to DVSA inventory.
 They cannot see slots earlier or differently from the GOV.UK site.
 They simply automate the polling.
 A human checking GOV.UK once or twice a day will miss some slots because they fill within minutes.
 An automated checker running every 30 seconds catches more of them.
 That is the entire value proposition.